-When deciding where to put down your post-college roots, keep in mind that there's a good chance you may switch employers at least twice over the next five years, so consider choosing a location that has more to offer than your dream job, especially as companies are increasingly adopting more flexible, work-fromhome policies.
+When deciding where to put down your post-college roots, keep in mind that there's a good chance you may switch employers at least twice over the next five years, so consider choosing a location that has more to offer than your dream job.
 Odds are that your idea of the "dream job" may evolve over time anyway.

 Focus on locations that offer opportunities for you to grow, both professionally and personally.
-"Livability" is based on a variety of factors but it ultimately comes down to your individual priorities.
+"Livability" is based on a variety of different factors but it ultimately comes down to your individual priorities.
 Here are several things you may want to consider when deciding where to drop your next pin:

-Quality of Employment Opportunities
+Quality Of Employment Opportunities

 Unemployment rates don't always tell the whole story.
-According to Pew Research Center, more than one-fifth of young Americans with a bachelor's degree are considered "underemployed."2 Or in other words, they aren't realizing their full potential in the workforce.
+According to Pew Research Center, more than one fifth of young Americans with a bachelor's degree are considered "underemployed."
+Or in other words, they aren't realizing their full potential in the workforce.
 One indicator of long-term career growth and quality of employment opportunities can be the share of a city's workforce that is employed in management, professional and related occupations (also known as "non-service" positions).